-Depending on the type of activity you plan, additional support can be a big help for day-of logistics.
+Depending on the type of walk you plan, additional support can be a big help for day-of logistics.
 For example, if you are hosting a conversation on Zoom, consider asking 1-2 people to tend to the technical aspects, such as moderating the chat and Q&A, sharing presentation slides, or admitting attendees into the virtual room.
 This makes for a much less distracting experience for you as a host.
-You also don't have to lead your virtual activity alone!
-Often times a co-leader can help to create a more comfortable, fun, and conversational activity.
+You also don't have to lead your virtual walk alone!
+Often times a co-leader can help to create a more comfortable, fun, and conversational experience.
+For guided group walks, having a co-leader or volunteers also can help with things like keeping the group together or passing out supplemental content.

-Stay Curious, Learn, and Practice
+Stay Curious, Learn, and Practice-Stay Present in the City Around You!

 Don't worry about being an expert.
 You are a professional in your own experience of the city and you have plenty to share.
-However, if you are leading a live activity, such as conversation on Zoom or social media, we encourage you to practice on the platform ahead of time, inviting any special guests who may join you to ensure they are also comfortable using the technology.
-This will help to avoid technical issues day-of, and will allow you to rehearse, check your internet connection, and get your lighting and background just right.
-If you are sharing an on-demand activity, it is helpful to seek feedback from some friends before finalizing the details too!
+However, if you are leading a live walk, such as a guided group walk, a conversation on Zoom or social media, we encourage you to practice ahead of time, inviting any special guests who may join you to ensure they are also comfortable walking the route or using the technology.
+This will help to avoid issues day-of, and will allow you to rehearse and even gather helpful feedback before finalizing the details!